KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 * Creating a DNS virtual service
 * Enabling GSLB on leader sites
 * Adding follower sites

-* Makes sure the domain matches the DOMAIN used to configure your TAP install
+For each site, ensure the domain matches the `DOMAIN` used to configure your TAP install.

 Assuming your GSLB sites are configured, you can [create a GSLB Service](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/22.1/GSLB_Guide/GUID-67110CB8-2548-4F71-A234-4F24B2F02AC9.html).